skoczen/will/docs/upgrading_to_2.md

 <h1>Upgrading to Will 2.0</h1>

-Will 2.0 is finally here, and its main goal was to free people using Will from being locked into a single chat provider, and add some more flexibility to his brain.
-You can read the [release announcement](https://heywill.io/will2) for a bit more context, and some good reasons why you'll want to upgrade!
+Will was born four years ago, and 0.x and 1.x lived long, good lives.

+But as the years passed, there were increasing concerns about HipChat lock-in, and it was time to make Will smarter.

+So six months ago, work on Will 2.0 began, and today it's finally here!
+All of our Wills are free from lock-in, future-proofed, and whole lot smarter.
+If you're just hearing about this, it's worth a quick read of the [release announcement](https://heywill.io/will2) for a bit more context!

-# The short version: just pip install
+# The Short Version: Just pip install
 While Will has picked up a bunch of features and improvements in 2.0, we've aimed to keep him backwards-compatable with 1.x and 0.x releases.
 If you weren't using any undocumented internal methods and you're already using redis, upgrading should be as easy as:

 ```shell